AwaisAslam336/chat-app/README.md

 ## Where to find everything

 Your task is to build out the project as per the provided screenshots.
-You will find both a mobile and a desktop version of the design.

 The designs are in image formats can be found in `/designs`.

-You will find all the required required images in the `/public` folder

-There is also a `style-guide.html` file containing the information you'll need, such as color palette and font names.
-Make sure to open this in the browser to see the contents.

-## Want to do more

-1. You can build OAuth2 for Sign In and Registration
-1. Creating the network page and having Connections

 ## Send feedback!